electrode-io/electrode-native/docs/guides/multi-miniapps-debug.md

 └── yarn.lock
 ```

 The basic setup is now complete.
-If you need to add more MiniApps over time, just clone any additional MiniApps in the `ern-workspace` directory and make sure to add a corresponding mapping entry to `sourceMapPathOverrides` configuration.
+If you need to add more MiniApps over time, just clone any additional MiniApps in the `ern-workspace` directory and make sure to `ern link` the new MiniApp and add a corresponding mapping entry to `sourceMapPathOverrides` configuration.

 We can now start debugging with the help of the [ern start] command.